-Chart 10: Change in quartiles of non-compensated withdrawals as a % of capitalisation
+Chart 10: Quartiles of non-compensated withdrawals for variable capital SCPIs

 Shares pending sale again only really concern the SCPI with maximum numbers of shares pending sale (see Chart 11).
 Therefore, here again the problem is very limited; the peak in 2000 involves a very small SCPI.
+One SCPI has registered a significative increase of shares pending sale.

-Chart 11: Change in quartiles of shares pending sale as % of capitalisation
+Chart 11: Quartiles of shares pending sale for variable capital SCPIs

-General review of OPCI liquidity
+General review of retail OPCI liquidity